 If so, you’re not alone.
 I walked that path for many years … living out of habit, doing what was expected of me, and wondering why I felt so lost on the inside.

 Fortunately, I learned that it doesn’t have to be that way.
-When you embrace intentional living, you can live on your own terms and create a life of meaning and purpose.
+When you embrace intentional living, you can live on your own terms and create a life of purpose and meaning.

-Here are a few simple ideas to help you begin: nine ways to be intentional every day.
+Here are a few simple ideas to help you begin: ten ways to be intentional every day.

 What Does It Mean To Be Intentional?

-Before we dive into today’s list, let’s take a moment to talk about what it means to be intentional.
+Before we dive into today’s list, let’s take a moment to talk about what being intentional means.

-I’ve been exploring this concept for the past seven years and I’ve come to the conclusion that it’s a two-part process centred around living with purpose.
+I’ve been exploring this concept for the past decade and I’ve come to the conclusion that it’s a two-part process centred around living with purpose.

 The first step is knowing what you want—what are your values, dreams, priorities and goals?
 Why do you get out of bed each morning?
-What is your purpose and what makes you feel alive?
+Who are your most important relationships?
+What is your purpose, and what makes you feel alive?

 This doesn’t mean that an intentional life is a perfect life—but it is a purposeful life.
-It’s finding the courage to let go of things that no longer serve you (even when it goes against convention) and to pursue things that make you feel alive.
+It’s finding the courage to let go of things that no longer serve you (even when it goes against convention) and to pursue things that serve the best version of yourself.